What Is This Pain in the Ball of My Foot?

 The metatarsal bones connect the toes with the mid-and-hind-foot bones.
 Because they are weight-bearing bones, they can become overly pressured, which can cause pain or burning in the ball of the foot, or a tingling/numb feeling in the toes.
 When this occurs, it is known as metatarsalgia.
 It is believed that women may be more at risk for developing metatarsalgia, along with those who wear high heels extensively or have a job that requires prolonged standing.
 Metatarsalgia may also be preceded by bunions or other foot conditions like hammertoes or Morton’s neuroma.
 If you have pain in the ball of your foot, it is suggested that you make an appointment with a podiatrist for an exam.
 If you are diagnosed with metatarsalgia, custom metatarsal orthotics, shoe modifications, and other treatments may be used to help ease the pain you are experiencing.

 Foot pain can be extremely painful and debilitating.
-If you have a foot pain, consult with one of our podiatrists from Foot & Ankle Specialists of Nevada.
-Our Doctors will assess your condition and provide you with quality foot and ankle treatment.
+If you have a foot pain, consult with Anthony Ricciardi Jr., DPM from Foot & Ankle Specialists of Nevada.
+Our Doctor will assess your condition and provide you with quality foot and ankle treatment.

 Foot pain is a very broad condition that could be caused by one or more ailments.
 The most common include: